My path - Summary

 Today, I live between Switzerland and France.

 My A-languages are Italian and French.
-English and German are B-languages (both on a C2-level).
+English and German are B-languages (on a C1 and C2-level, respectively).
 Moreover, I am fluent in Swiss-German.

 I have been a translator since 1999, by vocation and by passion.
 I translate from English, French and German > into Italian and into French.
 For those two last languages, I also do proof-reading and Medical Content Writing.